falquaddoomi/gorilla_cmd/README.md

 *-o*: the filename to which to write the Excel data.
 The target filename should be specified with the extension, e.g. "myfile.xls".

-Defaults to a randomly-selected job ID with an .xls extension if unspecified.
+Dumps the excel data to stdout if no filename is specified.